Explore Sheffield’s Street Art Scene

 Compared with the Devonshire Quarter, the Cultural Industries Quarter is a quieter part of the city centre.
 The area consists of University buildings, apartment blocks and art galleries, as well as some great independent cafes and pubs.
 There's lots of street art to be found around these streets.
 Works by Florence Blanchard, Jo Peel, Phlegm, Rob Lee and Kid Acne can be found around here.

-Our street art walk through the Cultural Industries Quarter will give you a good introduction to the city's street and graffiti art scene.
+We run street art tours of the city centre that will give you a good introduction to the city's street art scene.

 Kelham Island / Neepsend